Rushmore Air Force Station

 Rushmore Air Force Station, South Dakota, was a secure weapons administration, storage, and handling facility for atomic, and later thermonuclear weapons, located adjacent to Ellsworth Air Force Base on its north side, that was operational from 1950 to 1962.
-It was operated by Air Force Materiel Command (AFMC), Armed Forces Special Weapons Project, and the Atomic Energy Commission (AEC).
+It was operated by Air Materiel Command, Armed Forces Special Weapons Project, and the Atomic Energy Commission (AEC).
 Sandia National Laboratories (SNL) was under contract to provide oversight and technical responsibility of the weapons housed at the AFS.

 History

 The Sandia National Laboratories had overseen the construction by 1950 of four "Q Area" secure special weapons areas (so named for the clearance code on the access badges) which were the storage and main stockpiles for the 298 nuclear bombs in inventory by mid-1950.
 Sandia Base initiated construction of the Operational Storage Site (OSS), the physically smaller alert facilities of key strategic importance, in 1950.
 The first five of these installations were set up by Sandia immediately neighboring selected SAC bases.
 Site F was located at Ellsworth AFB, near Rapid City, South Dakota and named Rushmore Air Force Station.
 "Sandia transferred operation of the five alert sites bordering the SAC bases to Air Materiel Command after a shakedown period during which Sandia personnel worked at the sites with the Air Force and AEC.
-Air Materiel Command designated the sites depots, with associated Air Force personnel referenced as Aviation Depot Groups, and subsequently, Aviation Depot Squadrons."
-The 3081st Aviation Depot Wing was assigned.
+Air Materiel Command designated the sites depots, with associated Air Force personnel organied as aviation depot groups, and subsequently, Aviation Depot Squadrons."
+The 3081st Aviation Depot Group was assigned.